Hasmelash95/release-eritrea/README.md

   4. Summernote was creating validation errors due to attributes used in the widget.
 This was resolved by copying the iframe file (found in the summernote div github) into a template in my directory and manually removing the attributes.

   ### Unfixed Bugs
-  1. There are no unfixed bugs remaining, besides the validation error triggered in the form pages due to the presence of an unsued django widget that could not be adjusted.
+  1. There are no unfixed bugs remaining, besides the validation error triggered in the form pages due to the presence of an django widget that could not be adjusted.

 ## Deployment